A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Conclusions

 \section{Conclusions}

 This study has introduced a bivariate linear dynamical system that describes the BCS and analyzed it using a theory of information thermodynamics \citep{Horowitz+Esposito14PhysRevX,Loos+Klapp20NewJPhys}.
 This system can be interpreted as a Maxwell's demon system, with the Gulf Stream playing the role of the ``Particle'' and the Kuroshio Current playing the role of the ``Demon.''
 Information thermodynamics clarifies the asymmetric roles of the Gulf Stream and the Kuroshio Current from the perspective of entropy production and information transfer (Section \ref{sec:analysis}\ref{subsec:interpretation-bcs}).
-Our results suggest that random noise fluctuations can be autonomously converted into coherent, directional signals, or in other words, into essential variations, in the climate system.
+Our results suggest that random noise fluctuations can be autonomously converted into coherent, directional variations (i.e., information-to-energy conversion), through synchronization between the Gulf Stream and the Kuroshio Current.
+The proposed mechanism, named ``stochastic synchronization," may describe other climate phenomena because our analysis was based on a widely applicable Langevin system.

 For future research, we propose applying information thermodynamics to more realistic models that describe the BCS \citep[e.g.,][]{Gallego+Cessi01JClim, Kohyama+21Science}.
-While the current study demonstrates that the Gulf Stream can be interpreted as the ``Particle'' and the Kuroshio Current as the ``Demon,'' these roles might be reversed under certain conditions, such as due to temporal changes in interaction coefficients.
+While the current study demonstrates that the Gulf Stream can be interpreted as the ``Particle'' and the Kuroshio Current as the ``Demon,'' what determines these roles remains unclear, and these roles might be reversed under certain conditions, such as due to temporal changes in interaction coefficients.
 Moreover, it is unclear how the interactions, such as the interference of the relaxation, are realized in the real climate system.
 These points will be revealed by applying the theory to realistic models.

 Information thermodynamics is applicable to other climate phenomena, such as the El Ni\~{n}o-Southern Oscillation, and may provide new physical insights.
 However, the direct application may not be straightforward because information thermodynamics requires the estimation of probability, and such estimation is generally difficult for systems with large degrees of freedom.
 Recently developed data-driven methods, such as dimensionality reduction \citep{Reddy+20IEEE,Hou+22DSE}, may be effective for the probability estimation and expand the applicability of information thermodynamics.